 - Annual guest artist residencies to augment our current educational programs, as well provide inspiration to pursue excellence no matter their calling

 - Continue and grow the current K-12 educational engagement programs, as well pursue new opportunities to support area music educators in their educational curriculum, such as our newly launched private lessons in the schools

 - Expand the performance and educational opportunities of the five current youth training ensembles , including the goal of keeping music instruction affordable through need based youth scholarships and a loaned instrument program.

 - Engage surrounding communities with targeted marketing efforts - additional educational offerings and smaller run-out concerts

 - Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual world premieres, and higher profile guest artists

 The Trust Committee includes: Dan Churchill, John O. Hayes, Sue Honsey, Jill N. McLaughlin, Don Pedersen, Gregory P. Schermer, Darlene Steffen, and R. Scott Van Vooren, Counsel.

-For more information about the Conductor's Circle and legacy giving please call Steve Mohr at 563.424.7735.
+For more information about the Conductor's Circle, the Trust and legacy giving please call Steve Mohr at 563.424.7735.

 Are you an Iowa Resident?
 Learn more about Endow Iowa tax credits.